jessikarochas/RetroUI/README.md

 ## Installation

-Follow these steps to install the PixelPerfect theme on your RetroFE setup:
+Follow these steps to install the RetroUI theme on your RetroFE setup:

 1. **Download the Theme**:
    - Download the latest release as a ZIP file